To have someone in your family/whanau killed by someone else is a tragic, traumatic, complicated and difficult life experience.

 For further information see:

-Victim Support has volunteers who train to be there for people faced with a difficult situation.
-See link or call 0800 842 846.
+Victim Support has staff and volunteers who train to be there for people faced with a difficult situation.
+See web link or call 0800 842 846.

 Each homicide has its own events, its own people, its own timing.
 Police, your Court Victim Advisor, Crown Prosecutor, Coronial Case Manager and Victim Support worker can all provide support and information about the case.